Ruemena/discordx/docs/docs/faq/Errors/Common.md

 #### Solution

-Some [Gateway Intents](https://discord.com/developers/docs/topics/gateway#gateway-intents) require approval if your bot is verified.
+Certain [Gateway Intents](https://discord.com/developers/docs/topics/gateway#gateway-intents) require approval if your bot is verified.
 If your bot is not verified, you can toggle those intents to access them. - _Discord_

 ![Privileged Gateway Intents](../../../static/img/privileged-gateway-intents.png)